Imperfect Subjunctive Spanish: When and How to Use It

 ---|---|

-Ojalá gane en el bingo esta tarde. (present subjunctive) | I hope I win at bingo this afternoon. |
+I hope I win at bingo this afternoon. | |

-Ojalá trabajara desde casa. (imperfect subjunctive) | I wish I worked from home. |
+I wish I worked from home. |

 The first example above uses the present subjunctive.
 As you may see, you can use time markers like “esta tarde” to talk about the future.
 On the other side, the second example uses no time markers but expresses an idea referring to the past.
 In both cases, you can express a wish using the word Ojalá.

-2. Imperfect subjunctive conjugation
+2. Imperfect Subjunctive Conjugation

 While learning Spanish verb conjugations is important, it's not necessary to memorize them fully by heart to start using the imperfect subjunctive in Spanish.
 Case in point, you can start using the following expressions right away without even looking at a conjugation table!